carmargut/dynamic-pricer-service/README.md

 I used mappers to convert between the database persistence models (PricePersistence) and the domain models (Price).
 This ensures a clean separation between the database layer and business logic.

+#### Indexes for optimization

+To optimize the performance of searches, I added two indexes in the PRICES table:

+- **BRAND_ID Index**: I created an index on the `BRAND_ID` column to speed up queries that filter by brand.
+- **PRODUCT_ID Index**: An index was also created for the `PRODUCT_ID` column, ensuring faster lookups when searching by product.

+While indexing `start_date` and `end_date` could also optimize range queries, I chose to handle this logic in the domain service to keep business rules decoupled from data access, following clean architecture principles [as mentioned before](#domain-service).